gotonode/creatures/README.md

 The double empty spaces before each function ("def") is a Python convention.
 Same goes for double spaces before the hash symbol ('#') on single-line comments after code.
 Comments which are on their own line do not begin with any spaces before them.

+Many functions were created to avoid repetition ("DRY").

+Input validation is performed in an infinite loop which exists (break) only when the input is deemed valid.
+For an example, if a positive integer is needed, it firsts checks if it is an integer in the first place, then compares it to zero (it must be greater than).
+Only when 1 (or higher than 1) is entered as input does the loop end.
+Drawback here is that the user has no way of exiting and returning to the main menu, if he/she would like to abort the operation.

+When the user wishes to view a list of his/her Pokémon, four sorting choices are available:
+1. Sort by ID
+2. Sort by name
+3. Sort by primary type
+4. Sort by secondary type

 ## Flaws in the system
 A few flaws have been identified.
 These could also be called shortcomings.